-- GOAL ENSURE THAT VENICE'S PUBLIC SPACES, PARKS, AND RECREATIONAL RESOURCES ENHANCE THE CITY'S NEIGHBORHOODS, SENSE OF PLACE, AND LIVABILITY, WHILE PRESERVING AND PROTECTING ENVIRONMENTAL INTEGRITY AND SENSITIVE HABITATS. - Objective 1 Functional Parks and Public Spaces.
+GOAL ENSURE THAT VENICE'S PUBLIC SPACES, PARKS, AND RECREATIONAL RESOURCES ENHANCE THE CITY'S NEIGHBORHOODS, SENSE OF PLACE, AND LIVABILITY, WHILE PRESERVING AND PROTECTING ENVIRONMENTAL INTEGRITY AND SENSITIVE HABITATS.

+Objective 1 Functional Parks and Public Spaces.
 Utilize park and public spaces to support the City's identity, sense of place, character, and recreation needs, and to enhance the quality of the environment by preserving native vegetation that helps to reduce greenhouse gas/carbon emissions, positively impacting climate change.

-Policy 1.1 Neighborhood Needs Assessment.
+- Policy 1.1 Neighborhood Needs Assessment.
 The City shall continue to cooperate with Sarasota County on meeting neighborhood park and public space needs.
-These efforts shall be coordinated with recognized neighborhood organizations.
-Dollar 1.0 Master Barka Dian .
-By 2012, the City may utilize the assistance of the Darka and Policy 1.2 Master Parks Plan.
-By 2013, the City may utilize the assistance of the Parks and Recreation Advisory Board to develop a Master Parks Plan including active and passive parks and park facilities, open and Florida friendly green spaces, unique habitat protection and conservation, and trails in coordination with Objective 1 and related policies of the Community Linkages and Design Element.
-Policy 1.3 Neighborhood Character and Design.
-Ensure that the design of neighborhood parks is consistent with established architectural character and native landscaping features.
-Dellas 4.4 Policy 1.4 Park and Public Space Connectivity.
+These efforts shall be coordinated with recognized neighborhood organizations. - Policy 1.2 Master Parks Plan.
+By 2013, the City may utilize the assistance of the Parks and Recreation Advisory Board to develop a Master Parks Plan including active and passive parks and park facilities, open and Florida friendly green spaces, unique habitat protection and conservation, and trails in coordination with Objective 1 and related policies of the Community Linkages and Design Element. - Policy 1.3 Neighborhood Character and Design.
+Ensure that the design of neighborhood parks is consistent with established architectural character and native landscaping features. - Policy 1.4 Park and Public Space Connectivity.
 Utilizing the development review process, the City shall continue to evaluate opportunities to connect parks and public spaces through pedestrian/bike access ways including linear parks, sidewalks, bicycle lanes, trails, blueways, and greenways.
-This connectivity should integrate the City's parks, public spaces, public rights-of-way, community neighborhoods, and activity centers.
-Policy 1.5 New Resources.
-Evaluate opportunities to acquire and create additional City owned parks, public spaces, and habitat conservation areas including aggressive tree replacement and planting of native vegetation.
-Policy 1.6 Dog-friendly Parks and Facilities.
-Include dog-friendly neighborhood park areas where appropriate. appropriate.
-Policy 1.7 Cultural Resources.
+This connectivity should integrate the City's parks, public spaces, public rights-of-way, community neighborhoods, and activity centers. - Policy 1.5 New Resources.
+Evaluate opportunities to acquire and create additional City owned parks, public spaces, and habitat conservation areas including aggressive tree replacement and planting of native vegetation. - Policy 1.6 Dog-friendly Parks and Facilities.
+Include dog-friendly neighborhood park areas where appropriate. - Policy 1.7 Cultural Resources.
 Utilize park and public space resources and facilities to expand the community's cultural identity and preserve its history.